Expanding Access to Healthcare & Investing in Public Health

 Signed the FY2023-24 budget with $20.7 million to increase mileage rates for ambulance services, protecting access to healthcare and ensuring that EMS workers and first responders are properly reimbursed.

-Signed the FY2023-24 budget into law, which included a $20 million investment to increase base funding for countries to provide critical mental health services and address deepening workforce shortages.
+Signed the FY2023-24 budget with a $20 million investment to increase base funding for counties to provide critical mental health services and address deepening workforce shortages.

 An infographic with an illustration of a giant stack of papers that reads "Eliminated the Department of Human Services' Medicaid provider enrollment backlog, which stood at 35,000 when Governor Shapiro took office, lowering barriers for providers to serve more than 3.6 million Pennsylvanians in the program."

-The administration is supporting older adults age with dignity and providing Pennsylvanian veterans with high quality resources:
+The Administration is helping older adults age in place with dignity while also providing Pennsylvanian veterans with high quality resources:

 An icon of a walker.